 Also, you can follow the Grillin Fools on their Facebook page where you can post your grilling pictures, share a grilling recipe or two, and join the general grilling conversation.
 You can follow them on Twitter @GrillinFool

-- Chinese five spice (found in most grocery stores)
+- Chinese five spice powder (found in most grocery stores)

-- Salt and pepper (both black and white pepper)
+- salt and black pepper both black and white pepper

-- 1 slab of baby back ribs, the membrane removed
+- 1 slab baby back ribs the membrane removed

 - Combine equal parts brown sugar, granulated garlic and the Five Spice plus a half part of the paprika